 About the course

-The Exploring Theology scheme at St Augustine’s allows you to take a single 20 credit module from our undergraduate programme in theology, ministry and vocation without university accreditation.
-However, most students on this scheme decide to enrol fully onto our undergraduate programme (i.e. with university accreditation) after successfully completing one module.
+The Taster Module scheme at St Augustine’s allows you to take a single 20 credit Introduction to Biblical Studies module from our undergraduate programme in theology, ministry and vocation without university accreditation.
+However, most students on this scheme decide to enrol fully onto our undergraduate programme (i.e. with university accreditation) after successfully completing this module.

 This option is often used by people who are considering ordained or licenced ministry, but who are not yet on a church-sponsored ministerial programme and are unfamiliar with theological study.
-Typical introductory modules are Biblical Studies, Christian History, and Spirituality and Discipleship.
 You are expected to undertake several hours of private study per week and to complete normally two assignments per module.

-To apply to join our Exploring Theology programme you will need to complete the application form for Independent Students.
+To apply to join our Taster Module programme you will need to complete the application form for ‘Taster Modules’.